monogenea/birdsong/README.md

 The analysis was conducted using an iMac Pro machine with AMD graphics cards and 16 threads.
 Considering Tensorflow GPU support is exclusive to NVIDIA®, the much less restrictive [plaidML](https://github.com/plaidml/plaidml) framework was used instead, deployed from a [Conda environment](https://www.anaconda.com) called `plaidml`.
 Alternative setups including TensorFlow backends (GPU or CPU-supported) can be easily accommodated.

-Also, consider changing the `parallel` and `ncores` argument values used in `0-prepAudio.R` as suits your own machine specs the best.
+Also, consider changing `ncores` in `0-prepAudio.R` as suits your machine specs the best.

 ### Reproducibility

-To further improve reproducibility, the Keras model object `model.h5` was included to validate the reported accuracy.
-It can also be use to make new predictions or train further.
-Additionally, I am including a `sessionInfo` file that carries detailed information of the package versions and hardware configuration I used.
+To further improve reproducibility, the Keras model object `model.h5` is included to validate the reported accuracy.
+Additionally, `sessionInfo` carries detailed information of the package versions and hardware configuration.

 Feel free to report any issues with reproducing the analysis described in the blog.